 If I complete Green School now, can I become a CMG later?

 We regularly have folks that complete the Certified Colorado Gardener program and then at a later date apply for the CMG program in their local county.
 This is an option within 3 years of successfully completing the Certified Colorado Gardener Green School training.
 We do not provide refunds for the price difference if you choose to become a CMG later but you will have access to complete two additional required courses (Vegetables & CMG Program Intro) plus the option to re-take all other online training classes.
 Additionally, we offer loads of continuing education classes to all CMG volunteers annually both at the state and local level.

 You can find out more about this process at http://ColoradoMasterGardener.org > click on “About” and “Become a Master Gardener” – If you’d like to find out more about your local county program you can see contact information on our website.

 Each short course includes 5 individual classes.
 We have 4 different short course options:

 - Colorado Gardening Foundations: Soils, Entomology, Tree Care & Planting, Colorado Gardening Challenges, Irrigation

 - Landscape Management Basics: Soils, Lawn Care, Weed Management, Irrigation, Tree Care & Planting

 - Plant Diagnostics: Soils, Botany, Integrated Pest Management & Plant Diagnosis, Entomology, Plant Pathology

 - Growing Food: Soils, Vegetables, Small Fruits, Tree Fruits, Entomology

 For instance, the ‘Growing Food’ Short Course gives you access to 5 classes (soils, vegetables, small fruits, tree fruits and entomology).
-If you click the title of the short course, you’ll see the proposed schedule for each and which classes are included.
+If you click the title of the short course above, you’ll find registration details.
 These are self-paced so you can customize your schedule.